 A meal at The Wild Rabbit starts two miles away from the pub in Daylesford.
 It is here, behind the gigantic farmhouse that is the Daylesford organic farmshop, the cooking school, and Bamford Haybarn Spa, that you will find a sprawling farm.
 They have it all here; a dairy, cheese producers, orchards, poly tunnels and fields and fields and fields of the most incredible produce that I have personally ever seen in this country.
 On a hot summers afternoon we watch chefs in the distance talk to the head gardener and take back the pick of the crop; tomatoes, courgettes, the fattest of globe artichokes.
 This is their larder.
 And what a larder it is.
 The transition from soil to plate has rarely been more synchronised, or as successful.

 Back in the pub the dining room is square, unimposing, and smaller than you may think.
 The pass lines up one side of the wall, through which we can see the relatively new team at work.
-Since the turn of the year the pub has gone through a drastic change of staff, the kitchen now led by Chef Patron Alyn Williams of namesake restaurant in Mayfair, and Head Chef Nathan Eades, previously of Simpsons.
-That is some team.
-According to them the cuisine has become more simplified, reliant on the produce from the farm more than ever.
+Since the turn of the year the pub has gone through a drastic change of staff, the kitchen now led by Head Chef Nathan Eades, previously of Simpsons.
+According to him the cuisine has become more simplified, reliant on the produce from the farm more than ever.
 Whilst the bit about the produce is true, the food is not simple in the slightest.
 The technique is tight, the combination of flavours brave at times.

 We go with the tasting menu because it seems silly not to, given that it is £65 and three courses would only be marginally less.
 I also opt for the better of the two wine pairings at £95 because I want to, and because this seems to be the best way of rubbing it into Claire’s nose, who is today’s designated driver to this beautiful part of the world.
 Crudités arrive swiftly in the form of spring onions, courgettes, cucumber, and fennel, served with a broad bean hummus.
 The quality of the vegetables are breath-taking, fresh and clean in profile, with the hummus lifted by an olive oil that has us begging to find out where it is from.
 From here we have two more nibbles, the first being knockout.
 A take on the ubiquitous Big Mac has beef tartare on a little brioche bun with burger sauce.
 The tartare has been cut with gherkins and capers, the sauce almost like a spicy béarnaise.
 It is glorious, up there with the best canapés I can recall eating.
 Following this is a croquette of pigs head with a puree of apple and red wine.
 The deep fried pig is rich and meaty, though I’m less keen on the puree that seems to ramp it up rather provide the acidity to cut through it.
 But still, what a world class start to the meal.
 Two types of bread roll keep up the standard.
 The attention to detail, right down to the butter churned back at the farm, is staggering.